andrewchawk/newtonX/README.md

 This is a Newtonian, rigid body physics engine.

+The engine is Newtonian because it implements Newton's three laws of motion:

+1. Objects persist in their current state unless compelled to change by external forces.
+2. Force is equal to mass times accerleration.
+3. Actions imply equal and opposite reactions.

-Wanted to call this PhysX, but Nvidia already have a physics engine by that name.
+(Wanted to call this PhysX, but Nvidia already have a physics engine by that name.)

 ## Usage